marcobergman/ais_simulation/README.md

 The script allows setting a true wind direction, and converts this in apparent wind data sent off in NMEA messages.
 This facilitates off-boat testing of e.g. dashboard and tactics plugins.
 Note: third field is supposed to be 'variance', but not implemented yet.
 Calculation of wind is not always correct - have been struggeling with quadrant ambiguity.

 # track simulation
 The 'own boat' will normally follow the heading initially set in the waypoint, and manually adjusted by the direction arrows.
-If NMEA APB sentences are sent to TCP/10111, the heading will be taken from 'bearing present position to waypoint' field instead.
+If NMEA APB sentences are sent to TCP/10111, the heading will be taken from 'heading to steer to waypoint' field instead.
 This simulates a boat equipped with an autopilot.
 Linked to opencpn, this facilitates testing of various track following algorithms.
 For these purposes,  water current direction and speed has also been made available, adjusting the boat movements accordingly.

 ![example](https://github.com/marcobergman/ais_simulation/blob/master/autopilot_tester.png)